 On March 1, 2015 during an interview on Coast to Coast AM with Dave Schrader you repeated many of the same falsehoods you have been shown both in court and in public postings are self-created exaggerations and apparent delusions.
 Yet you continue.
 Why do you repeatedly charge fees for speaking engagements where you claim to “have found the plane” when none of the victims acted at the crash site as you describe in a truly delusional tale of your own making?

-You did not before December 23, 2022 cite any corrections on this GNR finding or to any statement or finding in the current or any previous GNR web site posted material shown under the web site's Part 1, Part 2, Part 3, or Part 4.
+Noreen Renier has not before October 5, 2024 cited any corrections on this GNR finding or to any statement or finding in the current or any previous GNR web site posted material shown under the web site's Part 1, Part 2, Part 3, or Part 4.
 Noreen Renier has never cited directly or from an attorney corrections to this GNR finding.
 She has provided no detailed support evidence or made any corrective public response.

 For more background on Noreen Renier's claims ---including her testimony before a jury ----of finding a crashed plane and visioning survivors please read profile investigation of this case (Part 1 - 4) here on this website.